stanford-iprl-lab/ao-grasp/README.md

 <img src="aograsp/images/microwave_open.gif" width="400">

+We have provided a few real and synthetic test point clouds in the `test_data/` directory.

 **Format of saved grasp proposal files**

 A `grasp_proposals/proposal.npz` contains a single python dictionary with the following contents: